Top five performance goals of an Executive Assistant

 As an Executive Assistant (EA) or Personal Assistant (PA), you may be asked by your employer to come up with some goals for yourself in your yearly performance review sessions.
-Embrace the challenge – coming up with a plan for your career and setting specific goals is vital to you reaching your full potential.
+Embrace the challenge – coming up with a plan for your career and goal setting is vital to you reaching your full potential.

 The following are five great performance goals that you can consider setting for yourself as an EA or PA: